-At the 2020 NCTJ Awards for Excellence, graduates Alex

-Diggins (The Telegraph) and Joshua Graham (The Sun) won best student feature and sports journalist of the year.
+At the 2020 NCTJ Awards for Excellence, News Associates won the Innovation of the Year Award and graduates Alex Diggins (The Telegraph) and Joshua Graham (The Sun) won best student feature and sports journalist of the year.

 In 2019 Jonathan Harding (Racing Post) won best trainee sports journalist.